BeauCal/beaucal-long-throttle/README.md

 Prevent an action for some amount of time.
 Hours, day, months, years, anything.
 Allows for multiple locks (e.g. 100/day) and clearing/releasing a lock just made.
-And it works just like it should, every single lock lasts exactly how long you specify.
+And it works just like it should, every single lock lasts exactly how long you specify and is taken atomically.

 **N.B.** This is true/false throttling; this library does not `sleep()`;